- Instructions for Form 1040-NR-EZ - Introductory Material

 Lines 23a through 23e—Amount refunded to you.

-If you want to check the status of your refund, just use the IRS2Go phone app or go to IRS.gov and click on Where's My Refund?
+If you want to check the status of your refund, just use the IRS2Go phone app or go to Check My Refund Status at IRS.gov/Refunds.
 See Refund Information, later.
 Information about your return will generally be available 4 weeks after you mail your return.
-Have your 2016 tax return handy so you can enter your social security number or individual taxpayer identification number, your filing status, and the exact whole dollar amount of your refund.
+Have your 2019 tax return handy so you can enter your SSN or ITIN, your filing status, and the exact whole dollar amount of your refund.

 Where's My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.